 If you have students who are interested in earning dual credit, please visit the schools listed below to check out the variety of course options.
 The listed coursework is available to high school students in grades 11-12 who meet admissions standards at the rate of $48.33 per credit.
 Students are responsible for the cost of the course credits and any required textbooks or related course materials.

 Students are able to choose from a number of classes, including general education and career and technical education courses.
 Each of the participating institutions has its own registration process.
 Local school districts help to facilitate that process and must agree that the dual credit coursework will be recorded on the student’s high school transcript and will be used to calculate academic standing.

 To register a student, please contact the postsecondary institution’s listed contact for dual credit.
 A full list of contacts can be found in the resources at the top of the page.

-Registration for Summer 2015 classes is available through each institution’s final drop/add date.
+Registration for each semester is available through each institution’s final drop/add date.